isselab/github-classifier/README.md

 Currently, the tool only processes python files.

 This feature branch is for testing the tool with the dataset from classifyhub.
+Please do not merge this branch into the branches dev or main.

 **labels**